data-hunters/metadata-digger/README.md

 ```

 Above script has been tested on YARN cluster (HDP 3.1.4) which is probably the most common case but this script is just `spark-submit` command with appropriate parameters, so if you have different cluster and you know some Spark basics, it will be easy to adjust it.
+On most Hadoop Clusters Amazon AWS libraries (for connecting to S3) are available, so we are not including them in our package.
+However, we know that there are many differences between particular distributions of Hadoop, so in case of lack of AWS SDK, we put it in aws_libs directory.

 ## Advanced settings